-A little bit about me, I was born a singer-songwriter, grew up to become a filmmaker; and marry all the passion of my creativity into photography.
+I was born a singer-songwriter, grew up to become a filmmaker; and marry all that passion into fine art photography.
 I'm super detailed, purpose driven and a huge collaborator.
 I’ve been accused of being overly obsessed with the human condition and the need to uphold animals rights.
-I’d love nothing more than to just spend every minute of my day telling stories; through music, pictures and words.
+Because of this, my art is not simple.

 The potent alchemy of talent ambition and resolve rarely communes with a disregard for fame, but in Katherine Dickson, a range of skills in directing, acting, singing and writing has produced a passion for the creative process, not the spotlight. – John Gaffney, Editor - Coastal Connecticut Media.